 And it has Sarah Sutton (who regularly plays Nyssa in ‘Doctor Who’) guest star in it.
 As soon as Sarah told me in Folkestone, May 2018 that she’d done a ‘Star Cops’, I said “Big Finish, take my money!” 😀

 I’m going to first talk about Sarah Sutton’s performance and the character she plays in this episode.
-First of all, Sarah’s been brilliant in this ‘Star Cops’ episode.
+First of all, Sarah is pretty brilliant in this ‘Star Cops’ episode.
 I enjoyed hearing every scene that she’s in.

-The character she plays is Mary Ward, who is a worker at a moon outpost that seems to have snapped under pressure.
-She takes a hostage and threatens people with a dart gun at the work place.
+The character she plays is Mary Ward, who is a worker at a moon outpost.
+She seems to have snapped under pressure.
+Mary takes a hostage and threatens people with a dart gun at the work place.

 As the episode progresses, it turns out Mary Ward isn’t who she seems to be.
 Despite making threats and trying to be tough, Mary Ward happens to have this certain link with Mother Earth itself.

-It was pretty surreal to hear Sarah Sutton in scenes where she interacts with Linda Newton and David Calder as their characters from the ‘Star Cops’ TV series.
-They’re scenes I particularly enjoyed.
+It was pretty surreal to hear Sarah Sutton in scenes where she interacted with Linda Newton and David Calder as their characters from the ‘Star Cops’ TV series.
+They are scenes I particularly enjoyed.

 It turns out that Mary Ward is actually one of the activist members of Mother Earth.
 And it transpires that Mother Earth activists have been targeted as victims during recent and certain bombings.

-It turns out it’s actually a criminal organisation who have been manipulating Mother Earth’s activities of late during this audio series’ second half.
-Mother Earth activists have rebelled against it.
+It turns out it’s actually a criminal organisation that has been manipulating Mother Earth’s activities of late during this audio series’ second half.
+Mother Earth activists have rebelled against this.

 Mary Ward is one of those activists and she almost got killed when her work detail was caught in a bombing recently at her work place.
 Nathan and Pal piece the details together and they understand.

 I enjoyed the twists and turns featured in this episode and how it turns out Mary Ward isn’t the bad person she was assumed to be.
-It all gets worse when the real nemesis gets revealed in this episode.
+It all gets worse when the real nemesis is revealed in the episode.

 It turns out that the real nemesis is…William Gaminara as Godfrey Miller who was in the previous episode ‘Moonshine’.
-Sally Newell was also involved in this conspiracy too, but isn’t good at her job.
+Sally Newell is also involved in the conspiracy, but she isn’t good at her job.

 It was a shock when Nimmy March as Shayla Moss got killed in the episode, self-sacrificing herself to stop Godfrey Miller.
 For the ‘Mother Earth’ series, she’s been a constant supporter of the Star Cops.

 ‘Hostage’ is a great conclusion to the ‘Mother Earth’ series.
 I’m glad this was well-worth waiting for.
-I enjoyed Sarah Sutton’s performance as Mary Ward and how everything tied together for this finale.
+I enjoyed Sarah Sutton’s performance as Mary Ward and how everything tied together in this finale.

 The CD extras are as follows.
-At the end of the ‘Hostage’ disc, there are behind-the-scenes interviews with the cast and crew including David Calder; Rakhee Thakrar; Nimmy March; William Gaminara; Sarah Sutton; director Helen Goldwyn; writer/script editor Andrew Smith; etc. There is also another joint interview with David Calder; Trevor Cooper and Linda Newton.
+At the end of ‘Hostage’, there are behind-the-scenes interviews with the cast and crew including David Calder; Rakhee Thakrar; Nimmy March; William Gaminara; Sarah Sutton; director Helen Goldwyn; writer/script editor Andrew Smith; etc. There is also another joint interview with David Calder; Trevor Cooper and Linda Newton.

-It has been an interesting journey to discover this short-loved sci-fi cop drama series that got revived by Big Finish recently.
+It has been an interesting journey to discover the short-lived sci-fi cop TV drama series that’s been revived by Big Finish lately.
 Despite some shortcomings and aspects of the series that don’t appeal to me, I have found this a fascinating endeavour and I’ve been able to enjoy the characters more and more.

-I’ve learnt new aspects of what ‘Star Cops’ is trying to do as a series, especially through the Big Finish audios.
-I wouldn’t say it’s perfect, both in TV and audio.
-But clearly Andrew Smith has a set agenda for where the ‘Star Cops’ series can go next.
+I’ve learnt new aspects of what ‘Star Cops’ is trying to be as a series, especially through the Big Finish audios.
+I wouldn’t say it’s perfect, both in TV and audio, but clearly Andrew Smith has a set agenda for where the ‘Star Cops’ series can go next.
 I can only hope that it’ll get exciting in the years to come.

 What lies next for the ‘Star Cops’ series with Big Finish in the future?
 At this point, I’m not certain.
 Hopefully Big Finish are preparing the next set of ‘Star Cops’ audios with a new banner title.
 What it’ll be, I don’t know.
 But I’m sure ‘Star Cops’ fans will be looking forward to it, as the audios have been impressive.